- About Hydropower

 Hydropower dam operations are responsible for the extinction and near-extinction of a number of species, and are a major contributor to the significant loss of aquatic biodiversity.
 Hydropower plants often divert water around entire sections of river, leaving them dry, or worse, constantly alternating between unnatural drought and flood-like conditions.
 Hydropower dams have flooded forests (causing the irretrievable loss of carbon sinks), damaged entire fisheries, and diminished recreational opportunities, and decimated the local – mostly rural – economies that depend on those resources.

-While hydropower dams are generally not associated with air pollution, they are a significant source of water pollution.
+Hydropower dams are are a significant source of water pollution.
 Scientists and legal scholars have long acknowledged that hydropower dams cause pollution by altering the temperature and chemical makeup of water that is impounded behind and released through dams, harming the biological integrity of river ecosystems.

 Worse, the cumulative impacts of multiple hydropower dams are often much greater than the simple sum of their direct impacts.
 Even a very small single dam can entrain fish, block fish passage and displace wildlife.
 A series of dams can severely impact an entire watershed, even if each of the individual dams seems relatively low impact when considered in isolation.